theborakompanioni/azure-docs.de-de/articles/connectors/connectors-create-api-onedriveforbusiness.md

 <properties
 pageTitle="OneDrive for Business | Microsoft Azure"
-description="Erstellen Sie Logik-Apps mit Azure App Service.
-Stellen Sie eine Verbindung mit OneDrive for Business her und verwalten Sie dort Ihre Dateien.
-Sie mit den Dateien verschiedene Aktionen ausführen, z.B.
-Hochladen, Aktualisieren, Abrufen und Löschen." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+Connect to OneDrive for Business to manage your files.
+You can perform various actions such as upload, update, get, and delete on files." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />